WebstoneHQ/webstone-plugins/packages/create-webstone-app/templates/plugin/structure/README.md

 # Webstone Plugin

-This is a monorepo managed by [pnpm](https://pnpm.io/) that contains two optional, independent parts that make up a [Webstone Plugins](https://github.com/WebstoneHQ/webstone-plugins/) plugin:
+This is a monorepo managed by [pnpm](https://pnpm.io/) that contains two optional, independent parts that make up a [Webstone](https://github.com/WebstoneHQ/webstone/) plugin:

 - `packages/cli` ([docs](#cli))
 - `packages/web` ([docs](#web))

-Your plugin could only extend the Webstone CLI, only extend the web aspect of Webstone, or both.
+Your plugin could only extend the Webstone CLI, only extend the web aspect of Webstone Plugins, or both.

 ## CLI

-Webstone provides a `webstone` CLI used by developers to enhance their projects.
+Webstone Plugins provides a `webstone` CLI used by developers to enhance their projects.
 You can extend this CLI with `packages/cli`.

 Please refer to the [gluegun documentation](https://infinitered.github.io/gluegun/#/?id=quick-start) for instructions on how to develop commands and extensions.

 ## Web

-In many cases, you want to create a Webstone plugin to provide UI components to a Webstone application.
+In many cases, you want to create a Webstone Plugin to provide UI components, actions, or other web-based functionality.
 This is where `packages/web` comes into play.
 It is a basic SvelteKit `skeletonlib` project ([docs](https://kit.svelte.dev/docs/packaging)).
-Developers working on a Webstone application will be able to import your UI components as regular Svelte components.
+Developers working on a SvelteKit application will be able to import your UI components as regular Svelte components.
+The same is true for actions or other web-based functionality your plugin provides.

 ## Development